Hawkmoth413/ThisBotIsNuts/README.md

 # This Bot is Nuts!
-This Bot Is Nuts! is a Project Moon-themed reaction proxy, made as a prank for a good friend.
+This Bot Is Nuts! is a Project Moon-themed reaction macro, made as a prank for a good friend.

 ## Information
 Whether or not the bot reacts to a user's messages is completely opt-in on the user's side.
 Other users cannot make the bot start reacting to your messages.